jdaymude/phd101/docs/_sources/index.rst.txt

    Overview <appendix/overview>
    appendix/tutorials/index
+   appendix/bibliography
    genindex

 Pursuing a PhD is a noble but arduous endeavor.
 Many students, myself included, enter their PhD programs without a clear sense of what will be demanded of them over the next five or more years.
-Academia's many opaque rules and high expectations contribute to students' insecurity, frustration, and disillusionment with their work.
+Academia's many high expectations and opaque rules contribute to students' insecurity, frustration, and disillusionment with their work.
 In part, these issues stem from students' unmet needs to know what to expect, situate their experiences in the broader arc of their progress, and learn the processes and workflows that support a productive PhD.

-Throughout my six PhD and postdoc years, I kept a list of every practice and insight about the PhD experience that was new to me but considered common knowledge by more senior academics.
+During my six PhD and postdoc years, I kept a list of every practice and insight about the PhD experience that was new to me but considered common knowledge by more senior academics.
 This guide is the distillation of those observations into a comprehensive roadmap of the (computer science) PhD experience.
 Its chapters reflect the cohorts of PhD studentship and their goals: